-Even if there isn’t much to hide, there is certainly a novel (ahem) coolness with owning a Book Safe ($14) from Southwest Specialty Products.
-Made from a real hardback book (title would vary), it’s a pretty inconspicuous spot for the built-in hidden compartment.
+Even if there isn’t much to hide, there is certainly a novel (ahem) coolness with owning a Book Safe ($25) from Funderstood.
+Made to look like a real hardback book on the shelf (multiple titles to choose from), it’s a pretty inconspicuous spot for the built-in hidden compartment.
 Likely kids wouldn’t hide anything at all, as it would be hard to resist showing it off to friends.
 And perhaps instill a desire for them to take a second look at their parent’s bookshelves!

 Kids going through middle childhood are starting to grow a bit independent from their parents, and since parents are likely to be the ones encouraging kids to read, in many cases to a nagging degree (at least from the child’s point of view), there is a certain paradoxical humor that one can share by giving a book that isn’t really a book at all, but instead playfully encourages diversion.